bloglovin/furcape/README.md

 ### Equality

-Used to determine if to properties are equal.
+Used to determine if two properties are equal.

 ```
 {